 Debugging in VirtualBox

-Sometimes it is very difficult to debug these kinds of programs, but luckily, we are using VirtualBox!
+Sometimes it is exceptionally difficult to debug these kinds of programs, but luckily, we are using VirtualBox!
 It provides many tools for us to be able to debug our programs and see the state of things.
-Now I’m no master at debugging in VirtualBox, but I can at least show how to get the tools up and what a couple of nice commands are.
+Now I am no master at debugging in VirtualBox, but I can at least show how to get the tools up and what a couple of nice commands are.

 Launching debug VirtualBox

 If you have VirtualBox in your path, you can call VirtualBoxVM --startvm "Booter" --dbg.
-You’ll want to replace “Booter” with whatever your virtual machine name is.
+You will want to replace “Booter” with whatever your virtual machine name is.
 This will add an extra “Debug” menu option in the menu bar of the running instance, and conveniently launch your VM.

 Your best friend here will be the option Command Line... so select this option.
-You’ll be presented with a window below your VM to enter commands and view responses.
+You will be presented with a window below your VM to enter commands and view responses.
 The most important command to remember is help commands, which will list out all the commands you can run.

 Printing out register values

-There are 2 very helpful commands, and the first one is r.
-If you submit the r command, you’ll be presented with all the current values of the registers as well as a helpful print of the current instruction that the system is currently executing.
+There are two helpful commands, and the first one is r.
+If you submit the r command, you will be presented with all the current values of the registers as well as a helpful print of the current instruction that the system is currently executing.

 Printing out memory values